-When you support the park as a VIP you have the opportunity to learn about the parks resources, meet other people, and become a steward of the park.
+When you support the park as a Volunteer In Parks (VIP) you have the opportunity to learn about the parks resources, meet other people, and become a steward of the park.
 There are as many ways to volunteer in the park as there are volunteers.
 If all you can spare is a couple hours then join the staff at a special event or work day.
 If, on the other hand, you have more time to give on a regular basis, then become a Trail Blazer or become involved with long term projects.
 When you become a VIP you can truly say that the Chattahoochee River National Recreation Area is my park!

 Below are descriptions of volunteer opportunities at Chattahoochee River National Recreation Area.
 Please take a moment to see where you might fit in then give Dave Thomas, Volunteer Coordinator, a call at 678-538-1244 or send an e-mail, and get signed up.